ethereum/ethereum-org-website/src/content/developers/docs/gas/index.md

 ## Prior to the London update {#pre-london}

+The way transaction fees on the Ethereum network are calculated changed during the London upgrade.
+Here is a recap of how things used to work:

-Let's say Alice has to pay Bob 1ETH.
+Let's say Alice had to pay Bob 1ETH.
 In the transaction the gas limit is 21,000 units and the gas price is 200 gwei.

-Total fee will be: `Gas units (limit) * Gas price per unit` i.e `21,000 * 200 = 4,200,000 gwei` or 0.0042 ETH
+Total fee would have been: `Gas units (limit) * Gas price per unit` i.e `21,000 * 200 = 4,200,000 gwei` or 0.0042 ETH

-Now, when Alice sends the money, 1.0042 ETH will be deducted from Alice's account.
+Now, when Alice sent the money, 1.0042 ETH will be deducted from Alice's account.
-Bob will be credited 1.0000 ETH.
+Bob would be credited 1.0000 ETH.
-Miner gets 0.0042 ETH.
+Miner got 0.0042 ETH.

 This video offers a concise overview of gas and why it exists:

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/AJvzNICwcwc" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## After the London update {#post-london}
+## After to the London update {#post-london}

+Starting with the London update, every block has a base fee, the minimum per gas price for inclusion in this block, and a tip.

+Calculating the total fee works as follows: `Gas units (limit) * (Base fee per unit + Tip per unit)`

+Let’s say Jordan has to pay Taylor 1 ETH.
+In the transaction the gas limit is 21,000 units and the base fee is 100 gwei.
+Jordan includes a tip of 10 gwei.

+Using the formula above we can calculate this as `21,000 * (100 + 10) = 2,310,000 gwei` or 0.0023 ETH.

 ### Base Fees {#base-fees}